BP3/node-red-contrib-ibm-odm-make-decision/README.md

 # Testing
 To run the unit tests, use the following command from the root of the project: `npm test`.

+There is also a Docker Compose YML file `node-red/docker-compose.yml` that will create a basic Node-RED server.
+Once started you can then see the test flow with described earlier.
+To run the Node-RED container you will need to first install Docker, and then run the following command: `docker-compose up`.

 # Limitations
 The component currently only works with JSON/REST services.
 This decision was made due to the fact that JSON/REST is the most popular method of communicating with ODM decision services, and that natively Node-RED works with JSON and Javascript Objects.
 If there is a demand for SOAP or XML/REST, then we will look to build it into the component.